 Keep in mind that if two people are now placing both of their vehicles on one policy, they may also receive a multi-car discount.

-So a discount or lowering of rates may be possible but on the other hand if one or both of drivers in the married couple have bad or poor driving records, than insurance rates could be higher than that of a single driver.
+So a marriage car insurance discount or lowering of rates may be possible, but if one or both drivers in the married couple have poor driving records, then insurance rates could be higher than that of a single driver.
 If one portion of the married party has a good record and the other has a poor driving history, the one with the bad record can affect the rates of both.
 This is due to insurance companies rating on the highest risk driver.

-Since a car insurance policy usually covers all licensed household members (meaning you, your spouse and anyone else with a valid license), if any of these people have a poor driving record than your insurance premiums can be affected.
+Since a car insurance policy usually covers all licensed household members (meaning you, your spouse and anyone else with a valid license), if any of these people have a poor driving record, your insurance premiums can be affected.